Robust Counterfactual Explanations under Model Multiplicity Using Multi-Objective Optimization: Introduction

-When extracting CEs, the basic condition is to make the original data and generated CEs as close as possible.
+When extracting CEs, the basic condition is to make the original data and generated CEs as similar as possible in terms of {\textit{proximity} (i.e., minimizing a distance measure between the original instance and the CE)}.
 In addition, various other conditions have been proposed for CEs, such as closeness to the training data/plausibility, actionability (feasibility), sparsity, diversity, and so on \cite{guidotti2024}.
 In addition, several extraction methods have been developed depending on the availability of access to the model and the assumptions of the model's functions (linearity, differentiability, etc.) \cite{verma2024}.

 However, the robustness of CEs has long been problematic \cite{verma2024}.
 Robustness can be considered in various ways.
 Jiang et al. classified the robustness of CEs into four categories \cite{jiang2024}.